 The BMW i3 was launched back in 2013 offering both electrical power and an extended range petrol engine.
 The BMW i3 was an immediate hit, with great range and a dainty design.
 However, there have also been reports of BMW i3 charging issues over the years.

 This article will go over the most commonly reported BMW charging issues.
 Plus, we will delve into the correct methods for charging your BMW i3 vehicle.
-Correct charging procedures go a long way to stop common charging issues.
+Correct charging procedures go a long way to stopping common charging issues.

 The BMW i3 has to perform a multitude of checks before it accepts a charge.
 Therefore, we will look more closely into the different charging methods and regular checks.